RocketChat/Rocket.Chat/.changeset/message-composer-hint.md

 "@rocket.chat/ui-composer": minor
 ---

-New feature to add some instructions to editing messages.
+New feature to support cancel message editing message and hints for shortcuts.